Launch date: 18/01/2019

 A review examining the Islands readiness for the UK's exit from the European Union.
 This included any legislative changes as a result of Brexit.
 The review also considered the various contingency plans of each of the Island's government departments.
 This included examining the contingency planning taking place concerning food, medicinal supplies, and other vitals stocks, to prepare the Island for a potential no-deal Brexit.

 We took evidence in public from Ministers and Government officials, as well as reviewing confidential documents in relation to the Island's contingency planning.
+Our final report was published in March 2019.

 Terms of reference